eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 * Talk with the time when you took a stand to change something.
 And your teacher or managers were not convinced.
 What have you done?
 What was the output?

+### LEADERSHIP & INITIATIVE

+* Talk me through a time you were working in a team and you took the initiative to make a change.

+* Tell talk me through a time where you had to solve a problem in an innovative way.

+* Talk me through a time that you demonstrated leadership?

+* What's the hardest problem you ever encountered?
+How did you overcome it?

+* Describe a situation that required you to overcome substantial obstacles or adversity.
+What approach did you take to overcome though?
+What motivated you to persist?

+* Your teacher assigns you to a group to complete an important class project.
+The classmates in the assigned group all know each other really well, but you do not know any of them.
+How can you ensure that you work effectively with the group?

+* You assigned a group project and all the group members know each other very well except you.
+How you will manage the project?
+What are the factors you will consider?